 Name and spelling variations: Ronia, Ronja, Rebeca, Rebecca, Rivka

-Ronya (Rebecca) Datnowsky, my grand-mother, is remembered by all as a strong and unique personality.
-Born in Latvia, she found a husband in Constantinople, moved to Dusseldorf in the 1920's, then to Paris in the 30's, was a refugee in Spain during WW2, lived in Jerusalem, then moved back to Paris.
+Ronya (Rebecca) Datnowsky, my grand-mother, is remembered by all who knew her as someone with a strong and unique personality.
+Born in Latvia, she found a husband in Constantinople, moved to Dusseldorf in the 1920s, then to Paris in the 30s, was a refugee in Spain during WW2, lived in Jerusalem, then moved back to Paris.
 She died in 1968.

 |The Riga Rabbinate Vital Records - Libau, 1891|

 |Record Nº Female||Place||Year reg||Date of birth||Surname||Given name||Father's given name||Occupation of the father||Mother's surname||Mother's given name||Father's place of registration|

 Latvia had been a Russian province since the end of the 18th century and would not regain its independence until the 1917 Revolution, so Ronya was a Russian citizen.
 Because Latvia was also under heavy German influence, Liepaja was known by its German name, Libau.

 From 1904 to 1909 (age 13 to 18), Ronya attended the Girls' Gymnasium (high school) in Windau (Ventspils), (presumably) a boarding school about 90 miles south of Liepaja.

 On the first page of her school report (above), Rebecca Abramova Datnovskaya is identified as a daughter of the merchant class, and as being Jewish.